anisriva/dbJoins/README.md

 Lets discuss a few more things before writing the code:

 - [X] **Point 1 :** There can be some records which have orphan keys i.e these are not present in one or the other table in those scenarios we need to eliminate those records (keep this thought we will come back to this later).
-- [X] **Point 2 :** So esentially our goal is to match each left dataset to the right and vice versa which boils down to cartesian product within the key(cross join within the domain of that key).
+- [X] **Point 2 :** Our goal is to match each left dataset to the right and vice versa which boils down to the concept of cartesian product within the key (cross join within the domain of that key).
-- [X] **Point 3 :** While performing a cartesian product of an empty list with a Row object we will eliminate that entry all together; so that solves the problem we discussed earlier in point 1 (None or [] * Row = None)
+- [X] **Point 3 :** While performing a cartesian product of an empty list with a Row object we will eliminate that entry all together; so that will solve the problem that we had discussed earlier in point 1 (None or [] * Row = None)

-Now that we have all these concrete ideas in our minds lets implement a cartesian product of left and right datasets and concatenate (+) these to get joined rows with information from both the tables.
+Now that we have all these concrete ideas in our minds we know that we have to perform cartesian product of left and right datasets and concatenate (+) these to get joined rows.

 > **Note:** To do the cartesian product we will use product method from itertools library from python.